cAttte/cop/docs/develop.md

 #### [🡥][punishmentaction] PunishmentAction

 An action that punishes a user, be it by muting, kicking, or banning them.
 The `detail` property (or its alias `length`) is of type `number`, and it represents how long the punishment will last for (therefore, this does not apply for punishment type `kick`).
-This class depends on [`PunishmentProvider`][#-punishmentprovider], but not vice versa.
+This class depends on [`PunishmentProvider`]([#-punishmentprovider), but not vice versa.

 #### [🡥][roleaction] RoleAction